-In addition to a core community of committed volunteers, we also offer an opportunity for women of faith to live and work alongside our guests and core volunteers for a year, with a possibility of extension.
+In addition to a core community of committed workers, we also offer an opportunity for women of faith to live and work alongside our guests and core volunteers for a year, with a possibility of extension.
 We call these volunteers “Associates.”

-We are in search of Associate Volunteers beginning immediately!
-Lydia’s House Associates commit to at least one year of living and working alongside the guests and core volunteers of our community.
+We are in search of a live in Associate beginning immediately!
+Lydia’s House Associates commit to at least one year of living and working alongside the guests and core workers of our community.
 If you would like to apply, please fill out our Associates Program Application.
 Year-Long Associate applications are accepted at any time, the sooner the better.

 Who Should Apply for the Lydia’s House Associates Program?